LongVN99/Milestone_Project_3/README.md

         * By clicking on recommended button, the recommended count will be increased.
         * User must login before to recommend book.
         * User can recommend the same book once per account.

+    4. As a frequent user, I want to check my recommended books. (profile)
+        * After logging in BookReviews users are able to check their profile which displays book(s) that this user accout added to BookReviews recommendations.

 ### Further Testing
 * Registered account stores in mongoDB. [startbootstrap creative](https://startbootstrap.com/theme/creative)